MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/createsnapshot.md

 ---

 # required metadata
-title: "Create a snapshot of the remote R session."
+title: "createSnapshot function (mrsdeploy) | Microsoft Docs"
 description: " Creates a snapshot of the remote R session and saves it on the server.
 Both the workspace and the files in the working directory are saved. "
-keywords: "mrsdeploy, createSnapshot"
+keywords: "(mrsdeploy), createSnapshot"
-author: "HeidiSteen"
+author: "heidisteen"
-ms.author: "heidist"
 manager: "jhubbard"
-ms.date: "04/17/2017"
+ms.date: "09/18/2017"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""
 ms.assetid: ""

 # optional metadata
-#ROBOTS: ""
+ROBOTS: ""
-#audience: ""
+audience: ""
-#ms.devlang: ""
+ms.devlang: ""
-#ms.reviewer: ""
+ms.reviewer: ""
-#ms.suite: ""
+ms.suite: ""
-#ms.tgt_pltfrm: ""
+ms.tgt_pltfrm: ""
 ms.technology: "r-server"
-#ms.custom: ""
+ms.custom: ""

 ---

  #createSnapshot: Create a snapshot of the remote R session.

- Applies to version 1.1.0 of package mrsdeploy.

  ##Description

 Creates a snapshot of the remote R session and saves it on the server.
 Both the workspace